miya0001/gh-auto-updater/README.md

 $ composer require miya/gh-auto-updater
 ```

-This project is in progress, you should add `"minimum-stability": "dev"` into `composer.json`.
+This project is in progress, you should add `"minimum-stability": "dev"` into `composer.json` for now.

 ### 2. Activate automatic update in your WordPress plugin.